tomer-openfin/os-launchpad/README.md

 #### Redux

 Open `http://remotedev.io/local/` in a browser.
 The application publishes Redux actions to the remote dev tools by default in development.
 There are other ways to remotely debug, you can find more information in the [Monitoring](https://github.com/zalmoxisus/remote-redux-devtools#monitoring) section of the `remote-redux-devtools` repo.

+On a Windows virtual machine, open `http://<vmnet1 address here>:8000/` in a browser to view the remote Redux Devtools.

 ### Develping on macOS